SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/README.md

 Note: There may be several steps to overcome Windows/AntiVirus security.
 You may wish to run the gui from the command line (see below...)

+Mac OS Notes: After trying to run the app and getting blocked, try going into Settings->Privacy and Security.
+There, under security, you will see the 'Run the App Anyways' option.

 ## Files Supported
 The app uses 3 types of files to calculate course goal scores for a D2L section.
 Course goal scores are the percentage of students getting a 70% or better on course goal related assessment.